Publications | Talks | Teaching | CV

 We study dynamic network flows and introduce a notion of instantaneous dynamic equilibrium (IDE) requiring that for any positive inflow into an edge, this edge must lie on a currently shortest path towards the respective sink.
 We measure current shortest path length by current waiting times in queues plus physical travel times.
 For single-sink networks we show existence and termination of IDE flows.
 For multi-sink networks we show existence and give an example for an instance where IDE flows never terminate.

-You can find the source code for most of my presentations on my gitlab-account.
+Most of my presentations are created using impress.js.
+You can find the source code for most of them on my gitlab-account.

 Since 2023 I am a PostDoc in the group of Tobias Harks at the University of Passau.